fhehli/parallel-tempering-for-tensor-pca/README.md

 # Parallel Tempering for Tensor PCA
 This repo contains the code I wrote for my bachelor thesis.
+The goal was to investigate numerically the asymptotic behaviour of [parallel tempering](https://www.wikiwand.com/en/Parallel_tempering), a variant of MCMC, on the tensor PCA problem.
 You can have a look at the thesis [here](https://drive.google.com/file/d/1t4w060kvyQq8v48RNOUN5ScK0dxDJrQ_/view?usp=sharing).

 ## How to run